 The Anne Frank Zentrum is located in the heart of Berlin on the Hackescher Markt in the »Mitte« borough.
 Here the exhibition »Anne Frank. here & now« is on display.
 We offer guided visits for school classes and youth groups.

 The exhibition focuses on the diary and the story of the life of Anne Frank.
 But via listening stations and portrait films young people of Berlin also have their say, dealing with current questions and so forming a connection to the present.

 Together with the exhibition we offer an educational programme in which young tutors accompany school classes and youth groups through the exhibition and help to explain it in a dialogue with the students.
-Apart from these guided visits to the exhibition we also hold project days and thematically varied tours through the city.
 The programmes are suitable for children and young people from the age of 10 as well as adults.